-What is a Third-Party Vendor?
+What is a Third-Party Vendor and Why is Third-Party Security Important?

-A third-party vendor is a person or company that provides services for another company (or that company’s customers).
+A third party vendor is a person or company that provides services for another company (or that company’s customers).

 What are some examples of third-party vendor goods and services?